progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- # Git and Other Systems # -->

 Świat nie jest idealny.
-Zazwczaj nie możesz od razu przejść w każdym projekcie na Gita.
-Czasami utknąłeś z projektem który używa innego systemu kontroli wersji, a najczęściej będzie to Subversion.
+Zazwyczaj nie możesz od razu przejść w każdym projekcie na Gita.
+Czasami utknąłeś z projektem który używa innego systemu kontroli wersji, najczęściej będzie to Subversion.
 W pierwszej części tego rozdziału nauczysz się komendy `git svn`, która jest dwustronną bramką pomiędzy Subversion a Gitem.

 <!-- The world isn’t perfect.
 Usually, you can’t immediately switch every project you come in contact with to Git.
 Sometimes you’re stuck on a project using another VCS, and many times that system is Subversion.
 You’ll spend the first part of this chapter learning about `git svn`, the bidirectional Subversion gateway tool in Git. -->

 W pewnym momencie, możesz chcieć przekonwertować swoje repozytorium do Gita.
-Druga część tego rozdziału, opisuje jak przenieść projekt do Gita: najpierw z Subversion, potem z Preforce, i na końcu poprzez własny skrypt importujący w niestandardowych przypadkach.
+Druga część tego rozdziału, opisuje jak przenieść projekt do Gita: najpierw z Subversion, potem z Preforce, i na końcu poprzez własny skrypt importujący w mniej standardowych przypadkach.

 <!-- At some point, you may want to convert your existing project to Git.
 The second part of this chapter covers how to migrate your project into Git: first from Subversion, then from Perforce, and finally via a custom import script for a nonstandard importing case. -->